jheidecker/lemmony/README.md

 Lemmy by default, will only collect new content from federated servers when a user looks for it and/or subscribes to that remote content.

-This script should help lemmy self-hosters with few or one user, who want to browse "All."
+This script uses the Lemmy API, Python and Docker tos help lemmy self-hosters with few (or just one) user who want to browse an "All," with the most complete picture of the federated Lemmyverse!

 The script gets all of the publicly federated communities and "makes them known" to your local instance and then subscribes to them.
-"All" should be populated with activity from around the lemmyverse.
+"All" should be populated with activity from around the Lemmyverse.

 Per: https://join-lemmy.org/docs/users/01-getting-started.html